lammps/lammps/doc/src/fix_deform.rst

 engineering strain rate", where rate = V/L0 and L0 is the initial box length.
 The distance can be in lattice or box distance units.
 See the discussion of the units keyword below.
-For example, if the initial box length is 100 Angstroms, and V is 10 Angstroms/psec, then after 10 psec, the box length will have doubled.
-After 20 psec, it will have tripled.
+For example, if the initial box length is 100 Angstroms, and V is 10 Angstroms/ps, then after 10 ps, the box length will have doubled.
+After 20 ps, it will have tripled.

 The *erate* style changes a dimension of the box at a "constant